CAZyme Structure and Function

 Courtade Lab about

 We are a lab within the Biopolymer and Biomaterials research group at the Department of Biotechnology and Food Science.
 Our main research interest is the study of the structures and mechanisms of carbohydrate-active enzymes (CAZymes).
-In particular, protein dynamics and interactions between proteins and carbohydrates.
+In particular, focusing on protein dynamics and interactions between proteins and carbohydrates.

-Current activities
+Current projects

 Protein-(bio)polymer interactions